cflint/CFLint/README.md

 #### Debug

 Debug mode (`-debug <boolean>`) enables debug output.
-Debug mode implies vebose mode but adds additional information such as the parser tokens and every processed file (regardless of being supported by your or the default extension list) into the output streams.
+Debug mode implies verbose mode but adds additional information such as the parser tokens and every processed file (regardless of being supported by your or the default extension list) into the output streams.

-#### Precedences
+#### Precedence

 It is possible to switch on and run quiet, verbose and debug modes together at the same time.
-This is partly intended as you might not want to see error information being supressed by quiet mode, but still want so see certain information being shown in verbose mode.
-Please take this behaviour with a grain of salt though - there might be the odd scenario in which combining `-quiet`, `-verbose` and `-debug` causes unusal output.
+This is partly intended as you might not want to see error information being suppressed by quiet mode, but still want so see certain information being shown in verbose mode.
+Please take this behavior with a grain of salt though - there might be the odd scenario in which combining `-quiet`, `-verbose` and `-debug` causes unusual output.

 The exception is debug mode.
 In debug mode, CFLint will always ignore user settings for verbose and quiet and set `verbose` to `true` and `quiet` to `false`.